 The addition of GPU processing has helped make DEM a practical tool for engineering design.
 For example, the speed-up experienced by processing a simulation with even an inexpensive gaming GPU is remarkable when compared to a standard 8-core CPU machine working alone.

-As of Rocky 4, users can make use of the multi-GPU technology capabilities, which facilitates large-scale and/or complicated solutions that were previously impossible to tackle due to memory limitations.
-By combining the memory of several GPU cards at once, users can overcome these limitations and achieve a substantial performance increase by aggregating their computing power.
+Since release 4 of Rocky, users have been able to make use of multi-GPU technology capabilities, which facilitates large-scale and/or complicated solutions that were previously impossible to tackle due to memory limitations.
+By combining the memory of multiple GPU cards at once, users have been able to overcome these limitations and achieve a substantial performance increase by aggregating their computing power.

 From an investment perspective, there are many benefits to multi-GPU processing.
 The hardware cost of running cases with several millions of particles using multiple GPUs is much smaller than buying an equivalent CPU-based machine.
 The energy consumption is also less with GPUs, and GPU-based machines are also easier to upgrade by adding more cards or buying newer ones.